 2.1.4 The Radiocommunication Assembly shall report to the next World Radiocommunication Conference on the progress in matters that may be included in agendas of future Radiocommunication Conferences as well as on the progress of ITU-R studies in response to requests made by previous Radiocommunication Conferences.

 2.1.5 A Radiocommunication Assembly may express its opinion relating to the duration or agenda of a future Assembly or, when appropriate, to the application of the provisions of Section 4 of the General Rules of Conferences, Assemblies and Meetings of the Union relating to the cancellation of a Radiocommunication Assembly.
-2.1.6 The Director shall issue, including in electronic form, information that will include preparatory documents for the Radiocommunication Assembly.
+2.1.6 The Director shall issue, in electronic form, information that will include preparatory documents for the Radiocommunication Assembly.

 2.2 Structure